Sunday, 2 December 2018

 December 1-8 Vanuatu

 Like their northern hemisphere namesakes, the islands of Vanuatu were inhabited for thousands of years before the first Europeans, Spanish explorers, arrived around 1600.
-Not long afterwards, and shortly after Captain James Cook visited, the islands were colonised by both the British and French - to teach the ‘natives’ how to live a better life!
+Not long afterwards, and shortly after Captain James Cook visited in 1774, the islands were colonised by both the British and French - anxious to teach the ‘natives’ how to live a better life!
 Familiar story.
 However .... in 1980, the New Hebrides gained their independence as the Republic of Vanuatu.
 Even so remnants of colonialism remain in the language.
 Both English and French are still fairly widely spoken and one or other is taught at school.
-While some have been lost, there are over 100 dialects thoroughout the islands, but communication between language groups is usually in Bislama (pidgin), a type of creole language.
+While some dialects have been lost, there are still over 100 dialects throughout the islands, but communication between language groups is usually in Bislama (pidgin), a type of creole language.

-The economy is poor and education beyond primary school a luxury the majority can’t afford.
-Many of the men come to Australia to pick fruit and vegetables as a way of earning more money.
-The dream of many both men and women is to work in tourism either as guides or owner-drivers.
-The majority of the businesses are island owned which is encouraging.
+The economy is poor and education beyond primary school level is a luxury which the majority can’t afford.
+Many of the men come to Australia to pick fruit and vegetables as a way of earning more money to send back home.
+The dream of many, both men and women, is to work in tourism either as guides or owner-drivers.
+It was pleasing to learn that the majority of the businesses are Vanuatuan-owned which augurs well for their future.
+They are such beautiful people.

-Boarding the plane for the half hour flight to Tanna Island from Port Vila.
-We were surrounded by jungle mountain peaks.
+Boarding the plane for the half hour flight to Tanna Island from Port Vila on Efate.

 Port Resolution named by Capt Cook in 1700s.
-He wrote about the smoke and ash from the volcano Mt Yasur, which is located in the southern part of Tanna.
+He wrote about the smoke and ash from Mt Yasur

 No comments: